If you’re worried about disturbing your neighbours when you’re practising your sax at home, a saxophone mute could be the answer.

 - discussing why I love the Hercules stand

 For us saxophone players, this has been a tough year.
 With COVID-19 restrictions, many of us have been at home with the whole family, which can make practising tricky.

 My studio is in my house, so juggling time for practising, filming, and recording my saxophone with the family around has been a challenge at times.
 You don’t want to disturb your neighbours or family members, but you also don’t want to go without practising.
 This is where saxophone mutes can come in handy.

 I know many of our thousands of Sax School students have had the same problem – and maybe you have too.

 I’ll compare it with the cheapest option I could find – a super-simple cheap sax mute from Amazon.

-Hear me play with and without the mute.
+Hear me play with and without these mutes.
 Plus, I’m going to use a decibel meter on my iPhone to measure how much the mute muffles the sound.
 Let’s see which is the best option!

 Saxophone Mute – Cheap Option

 I paid £7 for this mute, although on Amazon, they seemed to vary from £7 to £15.

 This mute sits inside the bell of the saxophone to mute the sound.
 They come in different sizes – this is the tenor version.
 It’s very simple, made from a piece of aluminum with cork around the edge.